sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 !! federated systems let us bridge the gap between localized server technology like datajoint and mass server technology like databases.
 If you let people federate at a local scale to share data between an institute, a consortium, etc. and then let those things scale to federate together you have a plausible means by which slowly a generalized database system could be accumulated over time.

+!! lots of times this has been proposed before {% cite simaEnablingSemanticQueries2019 djokic-petrovicPIBASFedSPARQLWebbased2017 hasnainBioFedFederatedQuery2017 %}

 ## Shared Tools

+!! talk about Plugin Oriented Programming (pypi POP page) as a design philosophy

 If we're building infrastructure to allow us to build on each other's labor by sharing data, why not do the same for the tools that analyze and collect the data while we're at it?
 The benefits of distributed infrastructure that allow us to preserve our collected labor and knowledge compound when applied in multiple domains.
 The benefits of shared data, analytical, and experimental infrastructure are far more than the sum of their parts.
 Each is useful on its own, but as additional components of the system are developed they make the incentive to develop the rest even stronger <- this para is dogshit. rewrite with a clear head.